English Language Requirements

 • C1 Advanced (formerly CAE - Cambridge English: Advanced)

 All other English evidence will only be considered for eligibility upon the assessment of a submitted application and on a case-by-case basis.
-Unless you meet the above criteria, a valid test English result will be required at the time of submitting your application in order to avoid your application being withdrawn or deemed incomplete on a scholarship deadline.
+Unless you meet the above criteria, a valid English test result will be required at the time of submitting your application in order to avoid your application being withdrawn or deemed incomplete on a scholarship deadline.